discordx-ts/discordx/README.md

 ```

 ### The guard functions
+> Notice that the guard function is impacted by your payloadInjection policy

 Here is a simple example of a guard function (the payload and the client instance are injected like for events)
 - If the function returns `false`: the next guards and the event function aren't executed
 - If the function returns `true`: it continues the executions of the next guards